MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/overview.md

 # Power Apps component framework overview

-Power Apps component framework empowers professional developers and app makers to create code components for model-driven and canvas apps to provide enhanced user experience for the users to work with data on forms, views, and dashboards.
+Power Apps component framework empowers professional developers and app makers to create code components for model-driven and canvas apps to provide enhanced user experience for the users to work with data on forms, views, dashboards, and canvas apps screens.
 For example:

 - Replace a column that displays a numeric text value with a `dial` or `slider` code component.
 - Transform a list into an entirely different visual experience bound to the data set like a `Calendar` or `Map`.